What is

 Levels of awareness: how your patterns show up at different stages

-This is why the Enneagram remains useful long-term—it evolves with you.
+This is why the Enneagram remains useful long-term—it evolves with you and points you towards becoming the best version of yourself.

 A Tool for Awareness — Not a Label